-Knowing what you want to achieve from the video is vital.
+Knowing what you want to achieve from the video production is vital.
 Do you want to increase sales?
 Would you like to increase efficiency and expertise in the workplace?
 Do you want to drive more traffic to your website?

 Who is your target audience?

 Knowing what audience you are targeting will influence the style and format of your video.
-By identifying your specific audience’s tastes and needs, your video can be moulded to target their specific interests.
+By identifying your specific target audience tastes and needs, your video can be moulded to target their specific interests.
 People will be more likely to keep watching your video, if it feels like you are speaking directly to them.

 What are the key messages you want to communicate?

-Be as clear as possible on what one or two main messages you want to deliver, as this will be the core of your video.
-As tempting as it is, don’t dilute the impact of your video by trying to pack in too much information and too many different ideas.
+Be as clear as possible in your creative brief on what one or two main messages you want to deliver, as this will be the core of your video.
+As tempting as it is, don’t dilute the impact of your video project by trying to pack in too much information and too many different ideas.
 Keeping your video focused on one or two messages will make sure that the information is clear and precise.